-124 years ago today, the Nobel Prize-winning economist Friedrich Hayek was born in the Austral-Hungarian Empire.
+125 years ago today, the Nobel Prize-winning economist Friedrich Hayek was born in the Austral-Hungarian Empire.
 Along with a distinguished academic career in which he held posts at the London School of Economics and the University of Chicago, Hayek published the book The Road to Serfdom, which has sold over 2.25 million copies and has been republished many times over the eight decades since its original publication.
-READ more about Hayek… (1899)

 It was during the inter-war period that Hayek’s ground-setting work began to take place.
 Building on the work of his countryman Ludwig Von Mises, Hayek developed the Austrian Theory of the Business Cycle, one of the most comprehensive economic understandings of the market economy.

-In short, periods of prosperity and high savings naturally lower the cost of borrowing and investment, which leads to the growth of unsustainable businesses or industries: commonly called a “bubble”.
-However, Hayek noted that artificial creation of money and credit by central banks was now the key driver of bubbles in modern economies.
+In short, it states that periods of prosperity and high savings naturally lower the cost of borrowing and investment, which leads to the growth of unsustainable businesses or industries: commonly called a “bubble”.
+However, Hayek noted that the artificial creation of money and credit by central banks was now the key driver of bubbles in modern economies, an insight that has explained economic collapses in several states since its formation.
+(1899)

 These first four made up the Fairy Tales Told for Children.
 The nine tales across three booklets published over two years were collected together and published in one volume and sold at seventy-two shillings.
 A title page, a table of contents, and a preface by Andersen were published in the volume.